hpcugent/vsc_user_docs/mkdocs/docs/HPC/setting_up_python_virtual_environments.md

 ```

 We exit the interactive shell by pressing `CTRL+D` and create a job script that loads the PyTorch module,
-enters the venv and executes the script:
+enters the virtual environment and executes the script:

 ```bash title="jobscript.pbs"
 #!/bin/bash